StewShack/PersonalWebsiteGatsby/src/markdown-pages/sc/journey.md

 Beyond book smarts, a programmer needs time and motivation.
 How do you become a better programmer?
 By programming!

+## First Quality Engineer Job

-In January 2014 I was promoted to Quality Engineer.
+In January 2014, I was promoted to Quality Engineer.
 I would tell my friends, "Instead of making stuff, I'm breaking stuff."
 After 17 years as a
 Web developer I was ready to become a tester, but I didn't want to give up programming.
 So I reinvented myself  and found that testing was a joy.
 In May 2016 I was promoted to Senior Quality Engineer.
-My focus is now on test automation along with test planning and test case management.
+My focus was on test automation along with test planning and test case management.

+## First Product Management Job

+In March 2020, I was promoted to Associate Technology Product Manager (TPM).
+I work alongside another TPM on a student homepage for Kaplan.
+Her role is to work with senior leaders on a roadmap.
+Then she collaborates with designers and researchers creating the designs that the team will work on.
+I take these designs and create Jira tickets.
+Then I work with the team in refining the tickets.
+I act as the product owner setting priority and answering questions.
+As we near the release of the feature, I conduct user acceptance testing.
+After the release I monitor the product to ensure things are working in production.

 This quote represents the content of this website.